What is an accident at work?

 Pain and impairment of social work – this is a one-off compensation for the damage caused by the injury to health, paid on the basis of a medical opinion.
 It is usually determined at the time when the medical condition is stable.
 In theory, however, it can be paid repeatedly if further pain is incurred.

 In the case of pain and suffering, compensation is determined on the basis of a table where a certain number of points are assigned to each type of injury.
-In the case of work injuries, the value of one point is set at CZK 250 in 2022.
-An example would be
+In the case of a work-related injury, the pain and suffering award is determined by a medical opinion based on currently applicable methodologies (for example, the Supreme Court Methodology or the insurers’ internal methodologies).
+The value of one point is not fixed by law but is governed by these methodologies.
+This makes the system flexible and better reflects the severity of the actual injury.

-Exemption from employer’s liability for an accident at work
+Exemption from employers’ liability for accidents at work

-The employer shall be fully exonerated from liability if it proves that the damage occurred:
+The employer is fully exonerated from liability if it proves that the damage occurred:

-- the injured employee’sviolation of regulations or instructions for ensuring health and safety at work, while the injured employee was duly acquainted with them,
+- the injured employee’sbreach of regulations or instructions on health and safety at work, and the injured employee was duly informed of them,

 - as a direct result of drunkenness or under the influence of other addictive substances used by the employee.